 However, Mr Pearce claimed he had already used up all the money and had been declared bankrupt.
 He said he had spent the inheritance on gambling and traveling and was therefore unable to return the money.
 Mr Pearce’s version of events was challenged.
 He was accused of hiding the money in various bank accounts to conceal his fortune.

 Mr Pearce’s trustee in bankruptcy applied to commit Mr Pearce to prison for breaching the terms of his bankruptcy which were said to constitute deliberate, repeated and serious contempt of court.

 Contempt of court

 It was alleged that Mr Pearce had done whatever he could to prevent the trustee finding out what had become of the money he had inherited from Mrs Spalding.
-The allegations against Mr Pearce were that:

 The trustee in bankruptcy carried out his own investigation which revealed: